-Queen Elizabeth II isn’t known for being a traditional queen.
-She showed this during a volunteer luncheon organized by educational charity the Eden Project.
+The late Queen Elizabeth II wasn’t known for being a traditional queen.
+She showed this during a 2021 volunteer luncheon organized by educational charity the Eden Project.
 Instead of cutting dessert with a knife, she opted for something more befitting of a royal: a ceremonial sword.

 The royals sure do love their dessert

-The Queen attended the lunch with Camilla, Duchess of Cornwall, and Kate, Duchess of Cambridge.
+The Queen attended the lunch with Camilla, then Duchess of Cornwall, and Kate, then Duchess of Cambridge.
 The three acknowledged the support of volunteers working to organize the Queen’s 2022 Platinum Jubilee, in spite of the COVID-19 pandemic.
-The event will celebrate the 70 years she’s been in power, the longest of any monarch.
+The event celebrated the 70 years she was been in power, the longest of any monarch.

 The event’s dessert consisted of a large cake, which the Queen cut using a ceremonial sword.
 Approaching the cake, she showed some uncertainty, saying, “I don’t think this is going to work.”
 When told there was a knife to use, she humorously replied, “I know there is.
 This is something that is more unusual.”

 The room erupted in laughter at the response.
-The Duchess of Cornwall helped her mother-in-law slice through the remaining portion of cake, after which she said, “That looks very good.”
+Camilla helped her mother-in-law slice through the remaining portion of cake, after which she said, “That looks very good.”
 She later agreed to use a knife to cut additional pieces.

 The lunch, aptly titled The Big Lunch, started in 2009 as a way to encourage volunteers to spend time together.
 Camilla is a patron of the event.